atstp/mine/readme.md

 mercurial users: after running `./configure`, you'll have to manually add a rule to globally ignore `*_mine_*` files, in the `syntax: glob` section

-If you're curious, reimplementing this project would be a good way to get familiar with a handful of stuff: global git ignores, bash scripting, git-config, rsync, sed and find.
+curious newcomers: reimplementing this (small) project would be a good way to get familiar with a handful of stuff: global git ignores, bash scripting, git-config, rsync, sed and find.

+iffy people: if you don't want the script (and if you're interested in my 2 cents), adding `*_mine_*` to your global ignore file is pretty great even without it;
+it's semantic, the names are easy to spot and you'll likely be surprised at how often you end up using it.